Akkash-Kumar/classification/README.md

  -> We use binary classification in which output is either 0 or 1.
  -> We follow supervised learning where we define set of inputs and outputs classes and train them to recognise using photos.

--> First create images dataset of any two objects(for eg here we taken orange and watermelon)
+-> First create images dataset of any two objects(for eg here we taken orange and watermelon) -> Then training takes place using deep learning techniques, finally testing happens.